jo11he/LoSAnalysis_QGIS3/README.md

 - /filename-0.txt: Contains the chose parameters
 - /filename-1.tif: Minimum flight altitude w.r.t.
 GCS for LoS
 - /filename-2.tif: Terrain elevations above GCS

-As you can see the actual analysis results are contained in the -1.tif file.
+This shows that the actual analysis results are contained in the -1.tif file.
 The -2.tif file provides information that directly lead to the result.
 The plugins outputs the -2.tif files to give the user the possibility to visualize the causes of the final result and to convince of its correctness.